Gonorrhea tests tell if a person has this disease. They look for the bacterium, or germ, that causes gonorrhea. Testing is done on

-Gonorrhea tests involve testing a
+Gonorrhea is a

 Nucleic acid amplification tests (NAAT).
 NAATs

-detect and make many copies of the genetic material (DNA) of gonorrhea
+find the genetic material (DNA) of gonorrhea

 cervix, urethra, eye, rectum, or throat.
 The sample is combined with substances